geanders/hurricaneexposure/README.md

 install.packages("hurricaneexposuredata")
 ```

+You will want to have the latest version of the `hurricaneexposuredata`
+package.
+If you have previously installed `hurricaneexposuredata`, you
+may need to re-run the above code if you update the `hurricaneexposure`
+package, to update to the latest data.

 The `hurricaneexposuredata` data package includes data that
 characterizes county-level exposure to tropical storms in counties in
 the eastern half of the United States between 1988 and 2015 (for some